My Quiet Kitchen

 • In a large bowl whisk together the cornmeal, flour, baking powder, baking soda, and salt.

-• Add melted butter, maple syrup, and oil to the buttermilk, and whisk to combine.
+• Add the melted butter, maple syrup, and oil to the buttermilk, and whisk to combine.
 Pour wet ingredients into the dry ingredients, and whisk or stir just until there is no visible dry flour.
 The batter will look a bit lumpy.

 • Carefully remove the hot skillet from the oven and add the extra tablespoon of butter.
-Again, carefully (remember to put on your oven mitt before grabbing the handle) tilt the pan to swirl the butter around so that it coats the bottom.
+Again, carefully (remember to put on your oven mitt before grabbing the handle) tilt the pan to swirl the butter around so it coats the bottom.
 Immediately pour the batter into the pan.
 Bake for 19 to 23 minutes.
 Use a toothpick or knife inserted in the center to test for crumbs/doneness.

 Notes